Kruemelbahn/DFPlayer/README.md

 For more details please refer to the [manual](Documentation/AVRSound_DFPlayer-Sound-FRED.pdf).<br>

+A battery tray for holding the battery can be found [here](https://github.com/Kruemelbahn/3D-Printables/blob/main/Geh%C3%A4use%20und%20Komponenten/Akkuschale-SoundFred.stl)

 ### Requested libraries
 DFPlayer requires my libraries listed below in addition to various Arduino standard libraries:<br>
 - [HeartBeat](https://www.github.com/Kruemelbahn/HeartBeat)